 All the statistics used for the graphs in this article are taken from the China Labour Statistical Yearbooks and the China Statistical Yearbooks.

-While the total number of cases settled by LDACs more than doubled from 340,030 in 2007 to 711,044 in 2014, the number of cases resolved by LDACs through mediation nearly trebled in the same period, increasing from 119,436 in 2007 to 321,598 in 2014.
+While the total number of cases settled by LDACs more than doubled from 340,030 in 2007 to 827,889 in 2016, the number of cases resolved by LDACs through mediation more than trebled in the same period, increasing from 119,436 in 2007 to 389,737 in 2016.
 There were also a large number of cases that were not accepted by LDACs but were still resolved through mediation outside the system.
-In 2014 there were 227,447 additional cases that were mediated after not being formally accepted by the LDACs.
+In 2016 there were 239,298 additional cases that were mediated after not being formally accepted by the LDACs.
 Mediation, being a relatively simple and less time-consuming process, is seen by the authorities as a means of relieving the pressure on arbitrators and judges and getting rid of the back-log of cases that has built up since 2008.
-However, it has also meant that many workers are not getting a good a deal as might if they had insisted on a formal ruling.
-See below for more details.
+However, it has also meant that many workers are not getting as good a deal as they might if they had insisted on a formal ruling.
+See below for more details..

 Defining what is and what is not a labour dispute